twilio-labs/twilio-mixologist/docs/README.md

 #### b) The user is already registered for an event or there is only one event:

 * parse message to determine intent and which drink is being ordered
-* create a [Binding] in [Twilio X] for the user TODO Append everywhere where there is an 'X'
 * create an entry in the [Twilio Sync] customer [Map]
 * create an entry in the [Twilio Sync] open orders [List]
 * create an entry in the [Twilio Sync] all orders [List]
-* send reply message to the user via [Twilio X]
+* send reply message to the user via [Twilio Conversations]

 ### 3. Order created in Twilio Sync List